-To assist the student with the cost of including an international educational experience, the university may make academic scholarships and financial aid available for approved programs during the fall and spring semesters (see "Financial Aid Policy for International and Off-Campus Programs").
-Summer and interterm programs are developed specifically with the intent to assist the student to supplement and enrich her/his standard fall and spring semester program, and there is typically no financial aid available to assist with the cost of these programs.
-Students who are interested in participating in any international program are encouraged to visit with a counselor in the Office of Student Financial Services to discuss the program costs and what financial aid might be available for the program.
-The following international semester, summer, and interterm programs satisfy the institutional mission and academic standards of Azusa Pacific University, and therefore, are approved for student participation.
-A student considering participation in an international education program should make an appointment with the director of study abroad to review the options and procedures for enrollment.
+To assist the student with the cost of including an international educational experience, the university may make academic scholarships and financial aid available for approved programs during the fall and spring semesters (see Financial Aid Policy for International and Off-Campus Programs).
+Summer and interterm programs are developed specifically to supplement and enrich students' standard fall and spring semester programs, and there is typically no financial aid available to assist with the cost of these programs.
+All students participating in study abroad programs are required to pay the additional International Health fee.
+Students who are interested in participating in any international program are encouraged to consult with a counselor in the Office of Student Financial Services to discuss the program costs and financial aid options.

-APU-Sponsored Programs
+The following international semester, summer, and interterm programs satisfy the institutional mission and academic standards of Azusa Pacific University, and therefore are approved for student participation.
+A student considering participation in an international education program should make an appointment with the director of Study Abroad to review the options and procedures for enrollment.

-Art History Travel Study
+APU-Sponsored Programs Art History Travel Study

-A course in art history is offered periodically during interterm and/or summer in the form of a travel study program, i.e., one week of campus classes followed by two weeks of travel in a designated country or region of the world.
-Students study sculpture, painting, and architecture, which have been created in the ancient, medieval, renaissance and/or modern era.
+A course in art history is offered periodically during interterm and/or summer in the form of a travel study program (i.e., one week of campus classes followed by two weeks of travel in a designated country or region of the world).
+Students study sculpture, paintings, and architecture, which were created in the ancient, medieval, renaissance, and/or modern era.
 This course may meet a general studies core requirement in Aesthetics and the Creative Arts.
 For additional information, contact the Department of Art.